 There are so many things to do in Loch Lomond that it can be overwhelming to plan your holiday.
 Read our guide for what should be on your to-do list while visiting Loch Lomond.

-The Lomond loch is the largest lake in Britain, spanning 39-kilometres into the Trossachs National Park, so its serene waters are always within view as you explore the surrounding area.
+The Lomond Loch is the largest lake in Britain, spanning 39 kilometres into the Trossachs National Park, which means the Loch Lomond shores are always within view as you explore the surrounding area.
+You can enjoy days filled with water sports like jet skiing, boat cruises, paddle boarding, and wild swimming.

 Explore the Towns & Villages of Loch Lomond

 Many small towns and villages in the Loch Lomond area are just waiting for you to visit.
+These are home to their own culture, history, and delectable traditional foods.
 Here’s our pick of some of the best ones:

 Luss